devsohyun/networking-td-unity/README.md

 const osc = require('node-osc')
 const cron = require('node-cron')

-# Socket port is set by window default.
+# Socket port is set by system default.
 As we don't have setting panel here, keep it 8000.
 Can check the port with unity at your computer when it's running.
 const SOCKETIO_PORT = 8888
 const OSC_CLIENT_PORT = 8000
 const OSC_SERVER_PORT = 8001